marcuzgabriel/reanimated-animation-library/README.md

 ## Current progress
 - [ ] ScrollViewKeyboardAvoid.
 Personally I have had a hard time using the KeyboardAvoidView from react-native or other libraries.
 This approach manipulates translationY position with reanimated.
 This ensures a very, consistent and reusable approach for all platforms
-  - [ ] A height needs to be set when it is not scrollable
+  - [ ] A height needs to be set when it is not scrollable.
+If its not scrollable then it wont scroll to the focused input field
   - [ ] Code example / integration description
 - [ ] BottomSheet
   - [ ] Aggressively scroll to top handler